-This function makes a request for RESOURCE
+This function makes a request for RESOURCE using METHOD.

-are alists holding
+PARAMS, QUERY, PAYLOAD and/or HEADERS are alists holding

 additional request data.
 The response body is returned and the

-response headers are stored in the variable ghub-response-headers
+response headers are stored in the variable ghub-response-headers.

-is the HTTP method, given as a string.
+METHOD is the HTTP method, given as a string.

-is the resource to access, given as a string beginning
+RESOURCE is the resource to access, given as a string beginning

 with a slash.

-are alists and are used
+PARAMS, QUERY, PAYLOAD and HEADERS are alists and are used

 to specify request data.
 All these arguments are alists that